nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 Porch's repository management functionality enables the client to manage Porch repositories:

-* Register (create) and unregister (delete) repositories
+* Register (create) and unregister (delete) repositories.
-  * a repository may be registered as a *deployment* repository to indicate that it contains deployment-ready packages
+  * A repository may be registered as a *deployment* repository to indicate that it contains deployment-ready packages.
-* Discover (read) and update registered repositories
+* Discover (read) and update registered repositories.
-  * since Porch repositories are Kubernetes objects, the update operation may be used to add arbitrary metadata, in the form of annotations or labels, for the benefit of applications or customers
+  * Since Porch repositories are Kubernetes objects, the update operation may be used to add arbitrary metadata, in the form of annotations or labels, for the benefit of applications or customers.

 Git repository integration is available, with limited experimental support for OCI.

 ### Package Discovery

-Porch's package discovery functionality enables the client to:
+Porch's package discovery functionality enables the client to read package data:

-* List package revisions in registered repositories
+* List package revisions in registered repositories.
-  * and sort/filter based on package metadata (labels) or a selection of field values
+  * Sort and filter based on package metadata (labels) or a selection of field values.
-  * package revisions are automatically discovered and cached in Porch upon repository registration.
+  * To improve performance and latency, package revisions are automatically discovered and cached in Porch upon repository registration.
 Porch then polls the repository at a user-customisable interval to keep the cache up to date.
-* Retrieve details of an individual package revision
+* Retrieve details of an individual package revision.
-* Discover upstream packages with new latest revisions to which their downstream packages can be upgraded
+* Discover upstream packages with new latest revisions to which their downstream packages can be upgraded.
-* Identify deployment-ready packages that are available to be deployed by the chosen deployment software
+* Identify deployment-ready packages that are available to be deployed by the chosen deployment software.

 ### Package Authoring

-Porch's package lifecycle management enables the client to:
+Porch's package lifecycle management enables the client to orchestrate packages and package revisions:

 * Create a *draft* package revision in any of the following ways:
-  * create an empty draft 'from scratch' (`porchctl rpkg init`)
+  * Create an empty draft 'from scratch' (`porchctl rpkg init`).
-  * clone an upstream package (`porchctl rpkg clone`) from either a registered upstream repository or from an unregistered repository accessible by URL
+  * Clone an upstream package (`porchctl rpkg clone`) from either a registered upstream repository or from an unregistered repository accessible by URL.
-  * edit an existing package (`porchctl rpkg edit`)
+  * Edit an existing package (`porchctl rpkg edit`).

-* Retrieve the contents of a package's files for local review or editing (`porchctl rpkg pull`)
+* Retrieve the contents of a package's files for local review or editing (`porchctl rpkg pull`).

 * Manage approval status of a package revision:
-  * Propose a *draft* package for publication, moving it to *proposed* status
+  * Propose a *Draft* package for publication, moving it to *Proposed* status.
-  * Reject a *proposed* package, setting it back to *draft* status
+  * Reject a *Proposed* package, setting it back to *Draft* status.
-  * Approve a *proposed* package, releasing it to *published* status.
+  * Approve a *Proposed* package, releasing it to *Published* status.

 * Update the package contents of a draft package revision by pushing an edited local copy to the draft (`porchctl rpkg push`).
   Example edits:
-  * add/change/delete resources in the package
+  * Add, modify, or delete resources in the package.
-  * add/change/delete the KRM functions in the pipeline in the package's `kptfile`
+  * Add, modiy, or delete the KRM functions in the pipeline in the package's `kptfile`.
-    * e.g.: mutators to transform the KRM resources in the package contents; validators to enforce validation
+    * e.g.: mutator functions to transform the KRM resources in the package contents; validator functions to enforce validation
-  * add/change/delete sub-package
+  * Add, modify, or delete a sub-package.

 * Guard against pushing invalid package changes:
-  * as part of the `porchctl rpkg push` operation, Porch renders the kpt package, running the pipeline
+  * As part of the `porchctl rpkg push` operation, Porch renders the kpt package, running the pipeline.
-  * if the pipeline encounters a failure, error, or validation violation, Porch refuses to update the package contents
+  * If the pipeline encounters a failure, error, or validation violation, Porch refuses to update the package contents.

 * Perform bulk operations using package variants, such as:
-  * Assisted/automated update (upgrade, rollback) of groups of packages matching specific criteria (i.e. base package has new version or specific base package version has a vulnerability and should be rolled back)
+  * Assisted/automated update (upgrade, rollback) of groups of packages matching specific criteria (e.g. base package has a new version; specific base package version has a vulnerability and should be rolled back)
   * Proposed change validation (pre-validating change that adds a validator function to a base package)

-* Delete an existing package or package revision
+* Delete an existing package or package revision.

 #### Authoring & Latency

-An important goal of the Package Orchestration service is to support building of task-specific UIs.
+An important goal of Porch is to support building of task-specific UIs.
 In order for Porch to sustain a quick turnaround of operations, package authors must ensure their packages allow the innermost authoring loop (depicted below) to execute quickly in the following areas:
-* low-latency execution of mutations and transformations on the package contents
+* Low-latency execution of mutations and transformations on the package contents
-* low-latency rendering of the package's [KRM function][krm functions] pipeline
+* Low-latency rendering of the package's [KRM function][krm functions] pipeline

 ![Inner Loop](/static/images/porch/Porch-Inner-Loop.svg)